Pakistan National Alliance: Controversy regarding foreign support

 On 5 July 1977, the PPP accused the United States of plotting the coup and maintained that the coup had tacit consent from the United States.
 A few before the martial law, Bhutto had indicated that few foreign powers had been engineering his downfall, though he did not name which foreign powers.
 Several Pakistani scholars and researchers have given credence to Bhutto's claim.
 The veracity of these claims are difficult to verify since the United States has strongly rejected any claims of their involvement in downfall of Bhutto.
 Though, former American Attorney General Ramsey Clark did questioned the "knowledge, hence the tacit approval" of the coup staged against the PPP.

 In 1998, Benazir Bhutto publicly announced her belief that her father was "sent to the gallows at the instance of the superpower (most believe it to be USA) for pursuing the nuclear capability, though she did not disclosed the name of the foreign power.

 Alliance members

-The Alliance unusually consisted of 9 main parties, with completely different ideologies, backgrounds, and political goals who opposed Bhutto and his government:
+The Alliance unusually consisted of 9 main parties, with completely different ideologies, backgrounds, and political goals who opposed Bhutto and his government: All nine together made the Pakistan National Alliance.